Home Nesina, Kazano & Oseni

 Nesina, Kazano & Oseni

 Nesina, Kazano and Oseni are Type 2 diabetes drugs manufactured by Takeda Pharmaceuticals.
 These drugs help stimulate the pancreas to release more insulin after meals to control blood sugar.
-But these combination drugs have been linked to side effects such as bladder cancer and pancreatitis.
+But these combination drugs have links to side effects such as bladder cancer and pancreatitis.

 Fact Checked